opentable/uk-tech-blog/source/_posts/pragmatic-testing-with-graphql.md

 date: 2017-06-16 15:41:16
 author: rluong
 comments: true
-tags: [Testing, Engineering, Acceptance tests]
+tags: [Testing, Engineering, Acceptance tests, API, GraphQL]
 ---

 We’ve been using GraphQL at OpenTable for a little over half a year now.
 I won’t go into detail as to why we started using it, but suffice to say, we really enjoyed creating our very first GraphQL endpoint.
 It eased a lot of the inconsistencies that we were experiencing with some of our REST-ful services.